SBULeeLab/EcosystemREDOS-FSE18/README.md

 This project uses JSON to describe research data.
 Files named `*.json` are generally JavaScript files that contain one JSON object per line.
 This makes it easy to do a line-by-line analysis on the objects in the file, even if the file is large.

+## Contact person

+Contact J.C.
+Davis at davisjam@vt.edu with any questions.

+## Related artifacts

+### vuln-regex-detector

+As noted earlier, we released software called [vuln-regex-detector](https://github.com/davisjam/vuln-regex-detector) on GitHub.
+The vuln-regex-detector project contains:
+- static regex extraction from javascript and python software
+- super-linear behavior checking (we rely on those tools in this artifact, and load vuln-regex-detector as a submodule)
+- a server that responds to "is this regex super-linear?" queries, plus a sample client.

+We created an [npm module](https://www.npmjs.com/package/vuln-regex-detector) as a client.
+This module queries a service we are hosting at Virginia Tech to test regexes for super-linear behavior.

+### safe-regex

+We recently inherited the widely-used [safe-regex](https://www.npmjs.com/package/safe-regex) module.
+We are in the process of incorporating our structural-analysis anti-pattern detection in this module.